dabreadman/dsc-firestore-tut/README.md

 ### Listens for collection changes

-This monitor changes to collection `todos`, and invoke this statement when a change is detected, which is far more useful than previous approach.
+This monitor changes to collection `todos`, and invoke this statement when a change is detected.
+It is far more useful than the previous approach.
-This also results all the documents in collect on initialization.
+This statement also returns all the documents in the collection on initialization.

 ```javascript
 // Triggers every time collection changes